mitre-ace-direct/ace-direct/README.md

   * Acquire an Asterisk certificate and copy it to `/etc/ssl/asterisk.csr` to enable the signaling server demo/test page.
 Then update the `common.https.csr` variable in `dat/config.json` to be `/etc/ssl/asterisk.csr`.
 Finally, execute: `sudo chmod 644 ~/ace-direct/dat/asterisk.csr`  .
 Note that the demo/test page is for development only.
 It is disabled by default.

+* To enable ITRS lookups in ACE Direct:

+  * Copy the `asterisk/scripts/itrslookup.sh` from the `asterisk` repo to `ace-direct/scripts/itrslookup.sh` in this repo.
+  * Configure the `itrslookup.sh` script for the desired providers.
+  * ITRS lookups are disabled by default in the ACE Direct consumer portal.

 * Clone the `acequill-service` repo and follow the instructions to enable captioning and language translation.

 ---